norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 I feel I'll tell a very similar story of Software/Data/DevOps (et al) Engineering in the not-to-distant future.
 A slow-burning period of unsustainable gluttony followed immediately by a devastating correction.
 Then a moment of opportunity, mistaken by most to be a return of "the good times", and finally, a long plunge into sensible reality.
 This is a common narrative right now, and I'll only touch on the first two parts (the past decadence and the inevitable correction) enough to set the stage.
 What I think matters today, and the heart of this writing, is a dissection of that critical window of opportunity.

 #### It was the best of times
 We all know the stories.
 (M/F)AANG employees outraged that their favorite cereal is no longer stocked at the closest snack station during company all-hands, and CompSci grads dumbfounded that their first job would expect a five-day work week.
 Then the more mundane (but no less tell-tale) evidence; recruiters hounding you day and night with six-figure job offers, lavish perks that sometimes sounded less like work and more like a cruise ship ("we have a climbing wall!").
 Rock-star impunity derived from an unspoken understanding that you were "the talent," in great demand and terribly difficult to replace.
 And of course, a shared cognative dissidence of ignoring developer ROI (and lack there of).
-To call the software space of the previous decade the modern bourgeoisie would be a
+To call the last decade in Software bourgeoisie would be innacurate only in that so much would have been more aptly
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjM2MDMzNDQsMTk1MjU3NTAxMSwtNDY0Mj
+eyJoaXN0b3J5IjpbLTEyMjE4NDg0NTIsMTk1MjU3NTAxMSwtND
-A3NjMzLC0zNDg1NDM5MTYsMjIwNjAyODQsLTk3MTA2OTI2MCwy
+Y0MjA3NjMzLC0zNDg1NDM5MTYsMjIwNjAyODQsLTk3MTA2OTI2
-MDM5NjA0NzM3LDczNTMxOTM1NCwxMjYxMjI0MjgsOTczMTUzMT
+MCwyMDM5NjA0NzM3LDczNTMxOTM1NCwxMjYxMjI0MjgsOTczMT
-c5LC0xODI2MzA5MTMzLC0xMTk0NDY0NzM1LDE5MTAwOTQ1MjQs
+UzMTc5LC0xODI2MzA5MTMzLC0xMTk0NDY0NzM1LDE5MTAwOTQ1
-LTEwMjQ5MDcyMDcsLTIwMDY5MjA1OTgsMTYwMzUxOTI1MiwyNj
+MjQsLTEwMjQ5MDcyMDcsLTIwMDY5MjA1OTgsMTYwMzUxOTI1Mi
-Q1MDQ0MzcsLTQ3MDI4MTI3MSwtMjA4ODc0NjYxMl19
+wyNjQ1MDQ0MzcsLTQ3MDI4MTI3MSwtMjA4ODc0NjYxMl19
 -->